Champions League Quarter-Finals 2026: Second Leg Betting Picks

 Yes.
 The Champions League quarter-finals are two‑legged ties.
 Each matchup is played home and away, and the team with the better aggregate score over the two matches advances to the semi‑finals.
 If the aggregate score is tied after both legs, the tie goes to extra time and, if necessary, penalties.
 The away‑goals rule has been abolished, so away goals no longer provide an automatic tiebreak advantage.

-When are the Champions League quarter-final first legs played?
+When are the Champions League quarter-final second legs played?

 How are quarter-final matchups decided?